Nearly all marine species face extinction if greenhouse emissions don’t drop: study - NewsBreak

 Researchers, led by ecologist Daniel Boyce of the Bedford Institute of Oceanography in Nova Scotia, looked at some 25,000 species, including animals, plants, protozoans and bacteria.
 Under a high-emission scenario, they determined that nearly 90 percent of those species will be at high-to-critical risk across 85 percent of their distribution.
 This scenario involves an increase of three to five degrees Celsius in global ocean temperatures by the end of the century.

-About 10 percent of the ocean overall features ecosystems that are considered high-risk based on a combination of endemism, climate risk and the threat of local species’ extinction, according to the study.Brown wasn’t always UPS’s color: Here’s why it is now
+About 10 percent of the ocean overall features ecosystems that are considered high-risk based on a combination of endemism, climate risk and the threat of local species’ extinction, according to the study.Deputies believe they stopped possible mass shooting at Gorge Amphitheater

 In addition to the threat this poses to biodiversity, it presents a major threat to people in the global south, with the biggest danger to species native to low-income countries that rely heavily on fisheries in the tropics and subtropics, according to Boyce and his colleagues.